DataShades/ckanext-saml/README.md

 7. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu: sudo service apache2 reload

-If error that mentioned below appears on CentOS, you might need to install additional packages - ``yum install xmlsec1-nss-devel xmlsec1-openssl-devel xmlsec1-gnutls-devel``:
+If error that mentioned below appears on CentOS, you might need to install additional packages - ``yum install libxml2-devel xmlsec1-devel xmlsec1-openssl-devel libtool-ltdl-devel``:

 		import xmlsec
 		SystemError: null argument to internal routine